littlehumps/dnd-hmv-notes/content/Shamuti Island/Fudrana.md

 [[Fudrana]] squished Arra so that he returned to [[Malum Mendax]] and proceeded to resurrect him as a sea elf.

-After Swampy completed her trials and visited her family home, she informed Fudrana of the [[Shapeshifters]] on the island.
+After Swampy completed her trials and visited her family home, she informed Fudrana of the [[../Lore/Shapeshifters]] on the island.
 Fudrana advised Swampy that her and her friends should leave the island and that she would do what she could to put things right.

 Through a tree in [[Shamuti Island]], she helped the party travel back to [[Glima]].